-People typically use Cocker Spaniels for hunting game.
+People typically use Cocker Spaniels for hunting games.
 People often consider them one of the best family dogs around because they are lively and playful.
 They are also popular for their distinctive appearance – the tail of a Cocker Spaniel is usually long and wagged constantly.
 Many people are curious about the age at which a Cocker Spaniel puppy becomes fully grown and whether they need to be concerned about their dog’s weight.

 When Is A Cocker Spaniel Fully Grown?
-With Age And Size Examples)
+(With Age And Size Examples)

 Like humans, all Cockers will develop at an individual rate.
 However, most Cockers Spaniels will reach a full-grown height between 9 – 12 months.
 They will continue to grow in muscularity until they’re 2 years old.
 At that point, their growth rate begins to slow down.
 A Cocker Spaniel is a dog of medium size, with males usually weighing between 25 and 30 pounds and females weighing between 20 and 30 pounds.